In This Article

 For details about the credit, including the criteria, timeframe, applicability, scoring and more, please review the full credit language.

-What is the difference between sustainability courses (a.k.a. sustainability-focused courses) and courses that include sustainability (a.k.a., sustainability-inclusive courses)?
+What is the difference between sustainability-focused courses (a.k.a. sustainability courses) and sustainability-inclusive courses?

 If the course title and description do not unequivocally indicate such a focus, but it is evident from the course description or syllabus that the course incorporates sustainability challenges, issues, and concepts in a prominent way, the course may qualify as course that includes sustainability (a.k.a. sustainability-inclusive).